evhub/coconut/DOCS.md

 (lambda result: None if result is None else result.attr[index].method())(could_be_none())
 ```

-### Indexing Sequences
+### Expanded Indexing for Iterable

-Beyond indexing standard Python sequences, Coconut supports indexing into a number of iterables, including `range` and `map`.
-Indexing into one of these iterables uses the same syntax as indexing into a sequence in vanilla Python.
+Beyond indexing standard Python sequences, Coconut supports indexing into a number of iterables, including `range` and `map`, which do not support random access in Python.
+In Coconut, indexing into an iterable of this type uses the same syntax as indexing into a sequence in vanilla Python.

 ##### Example